DaWe1992/Applied_ML_Fundamentals/README.md

 | Reinforcement Learning - An introduction       | Sutton et al. (2014)         | MIT Press     			| [click here](http://incompleteideas.net/book/bookdraft2017nov5.pdf)   																													|
 | Probabilistic Graphical Models 				 | Koller et al. (2009)			| MIT Press                 | [click here](https://github.com/Zhenye-Na/machine-learning-uiuc/blob/master/docs/Probabilistic%20Graphical%20Models%20-%20Principles%20and%20Techniques.pdf)                              |

+## Data Exploration Project (4th Semester)
+Please find the material for the project in the folder [05_project](https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/05_project)

 ## Bugs and Errors <img src="https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/bug.png" width="25px" height="30px">
 Help us improve the lecture.
 Feel free to file an issue, if you spot any errors in the slides, exercises or code.
-Thank you very much. **Please do not open issues for questions concerning the content!** Either use the Moodle forum or send us an e-mail.
+Thank you very much. **Please do not open issues for questions concerning the content!** Either use the Moodle forum or send us an e-mail for that.